zhouyou-gu/zhouyou-gu.github.io/_pages/about.md

 - **OPSCH**, a vendor-neutral programming interface for schedulers in 5G networks, prototyped using OpenAirInterface and srsRAN.
 [Paper](https://ieeexplore.ieee.org/abstract/document/9120582)\
 <span style="background-color: #AED6F1;"> 🎯*To the best of our knowledge, this is the first programming interface that can online update the scheduler logics in RANs without interrupting the services.*</span>

 - **M-AP**, a multi-tenant virtualization architecture with channel and beacon controls in Wi-Fi, prototyped using WARP SDR Platform.
-[Paper](https://ieeexplore.ieee.org/abstract/document/8407005)
+[Paper](https://ieeexplore.ieee.org/abstract/document/8407005)\
+<span style="background-color: #AED6F1;"> 🎯*To the best of our knowledge, this is the implementation considering interference information for joint overlapping channel and service set identifier allocation in a multi-tenant Wi-Fi networks.*</span>

 ## Collaborations